highfidelity/hifi-docs-grav-content/03.learn-with-us/03.all-about-entity-scripts/docs.md

 var cubeList = [];
 ```

 While most of our variables so far have pointed to functions or entity IDs, we’re introducing a new type of object for our variable, an array, or list of objects.
 When we create a new cube, we store its entity ID in the variable `id`, which we will add to our array.
-Under your `print(“Made a cube!”, id);` line, add the following:
+Under your `print("Made a cube!", id);` line, add the following:

 ```javascript
 cubeList.push(id);